December 21, 2016

 Another important element of the posadas is the “Nacimiento”, “belén” or birth representation.
 This is a scaled representation of the birth of Christ in the humble wooden manger, as told in the Bible.
 Historians believe that the first one of these representations was made by Saint Francis of Assisi.
 His version had real people standing inside a manger with a real ox, a cow, and even a baby.

-A few figures have “special rules” inside the Nacimientos.
+A few divs have “special rules” inside the Nacimientos.
 One of them is Baby Jesus, that can only be put inside the manger on December 24th.
-The other set of figures with rules are the Three Wisemen, that must be put further to the manger and then nearer every day until they reach Baby Jesus on his birthday.
+The other set of divs with rules are the Three Wisemen, that must be put further to the manger and then nearer every day until they reach Baby Jesus on his birthday.

 Rocking Baby Jesus is another Mexican tradition born from the posadas.
 During Christmas Eve, before putting the Baby Jesus doll inside the Nacimiento, the posada party rocks him with a lullaby called “A la rorro niño” (Mexican version of Rock-a-by Baby) that usually comes inside the posada litany sheet booklet.
 In some regions of México, people put candy around the Baby Jesus doll so each party member can take one as a treat after kissing the doll respectfully.